If you have ever considered a sports marketing career, you are looking at a job that pays in the six-figure realm.

 Athletes are rich and successful while showing a high degree of physical and mental strength.

 Their dedication to their sport can show off the kind of commitment that either they should have to the product or that the product has to them.
-They could even just be associated with the product because they’re talented and sexy, which is often good enough to sell anything.
+They could even just be associated with the product because they are talented and sexy, which is often good enough to sell anything.

 It Makes Brands Visible

-Throughout the history of advertising, there are companies like Nike and Wheaties who’ve spent years of their brand life being associated with sports stars or events.
+Throughout the history of advertising, there are companies like Nike and Wheaties who have spent years of their brand life being associated with sports stars or events.

 So many companies have done everything in their power to link their products with Olympic athletes and competition that their brands are permanently boosted.